carla-simulator/carla/Docs/tuto_G_rllib_integration.md

 The configuration file has three main uses:

-1. Sets up most of the CARLA server and client settings.
+1. Sets up most of the CARLA server and client settings, such as timeout or map quality.
 See the default values [here][defaultCarlaSettings].
 2. Sets up variables specific to your experiment as well as specifying town conditions and the spawning of the ego vehicle and its sensors.
 The default settings are found [here][defaultExperimentSettings] and provide an example of how to set up sensors.
 3. Configures settings specific to [Ray's training][raySettings].
+These settings are related to the specific trainer used.
+If you are using a built-in model, you can apply settings for it here.

 [defaultCarlaSettings]: https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/carla_core.py#L23
 [defaultExperimentSettings]: https://github.com/carla-simulator/rllib-integration/blob/main/rllib_integration/base_experiment.py#L12